The Open University since 2006

 This OpenLearn course provides a sample of Level 2 study in.

 This free course includes adapted extracts from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free English Language courses or view the range of currently available OU English Language courses.

 Copyright & revisions

-Originally published: Wednesday, 15th June 2011
+Originally published: Wednesday, 9th March 2016

 - Creative-Commons: The Open University is proud to release this free course under a Creative Commons licence.
 However, any third-party materials featured within it are used with permission and are not ours to give away.
 These materials are not subject to the Creative Commons licence.
 See terms and conditions.
-Full details can be found in the Acknowledgements section.
+Full details can be found in the Acknowledgements and our FAQs section.